8apricity/jikanwari/CONTEXT.md

 Developer: Is a test result collection the school's official grade record?
 Domain expert: No. Students submit their own results for community aggregation and personalised reports.

-Developer: Does the privacy threshold mean enough students answered for the result to be statistically reliable?
-Domain expert: No. It means enough students answered that individual students are not reasonably inferable from the aggregate.

-Developer: Can a student create a thread without choosing who it is for?
-Domain expert: No. Every thread has a target scope, though it may also refer to a task, timetable change, request, or test result collection.

 Developer: Can a student create a request for another class they do not belong to?
 Domain expert: No. The target scope must include the creator.

 Developer: Can a student post a timetable change for a friend's class?
 Domain expert: No. Timetable changes and tasks follow creator scope too; someone in that target scope should create it.

-Developer: What does "Monday period 1" mean in a timetable change?
+Developer: What does "月1" mean in a timetable change?
 Domain expert: It means the subject or lesson from period 1 on Monday in the standard timetable.

 Developer: Does the standard timetable change each term?